-Counseling services
+Counseling Services

 If you are experiencing difficulty of any type, please understand that the Reinhardt University faculty care about you as an individual.
 You may speak with any of us at any time.
-In addition, if you are having personal, familial, or educational, difficulties and would like to speak with a trained counselor, students may schedule a counseling appointment.
-RU Counseling Services
+In addition, if you are having personal,

-Assistance with SON technology
+Assistance with SON Technology